Tasks that have deadlines are shown in the Daily Plan section.

 The "Also Available" section

-Each daily task list consists of three sections:
+Each daily task list consists of the following sections:

 - Tasks with deadlines set to that particular date

 - Projects with deadlines set to that particular date

 - Completed projects